StianWiu/TwitchRec/README.md

 # Extra

-In order to edit the code you will need to go into the [index.ts](https://github.com/Pignuuu/twitch-recorder/blob/main/index.ts) file and add your code there$.
+In order to edit the code you will need to go into the [index.ts](https://github.com/Pignuuu/twitch-recorder/blob/main/index.ts) file and add your code there.

 Then to compile it into JavaScript